quiquejbb/CM/README.md

-# CM — macOS Camera Utility
+# CM — macOS Virtual Camera Utility

-CM is an experimental macOS utility that uses DriverKit and Apple’s Camera Extension framework to build a virtual camera with overlay support.
+CM is a macOS utility that implements a basic virtual camera using Apple’s **Camera Extension** and **DriverKit** frameworks.

-This project is built using:
+The goal of this project is to build a notarized, sandbox-compliant virtual camera that can be controlled via a SwiftUI app.
+It serves as a reference implementation for exploring **secure communication** between a user-facing app and a system extension using Apple's modern APIs.

+---

+Technologies Used

-- SwiftUI for the main app UI
+- **SwiftUI** for the main macOS app interface
-- SystemExtension + Camera Extension (CMIOExtension)
-- DriverKit for virtual camera exposure
+- **CMIOExtension** for exposing the virtual camera stream

-The goal is to explore camera interface capabilities on modern macOS using entirely sandbox-safe, notarizable components.

-This project is an experimental camera extension for macOS using Apple's CMIOExtension and DriverKit frameworks.
+- **DriverKit** for system extension support
+- **SMAppService** for managing privileged helpers securely

+---

+Disclaimer

+This is a technical proof-of-concept project provided for **development and integration purposes only**.
-It is not intended for production use.
-The actual functionality is limited to demo purposes only.
+It does not access or block real camera devices, and is not intended for production use.